Memory as activity: pattern formation in a conserved scalar field: Cahn-Hilliard with time-delayed interactions

-As summarised in Fig.~\ref{fig:MemorySchematic} (b), dynamical patterns in the steady state are observed only if $a<0$, such that the system undergoes phase separation for $\alpha = 0$.
-The parameters are fixed at $a=-1$, $b=1$, and the patterns formed in the system are explored by varying the parameters $\alpha$ and $\tau$; see Fig.~\ref{fig:DynStates} for a summary of the dynamical states that appear in the system.
-Bulk phase separation occurs for $\alpha<0$, meaning that for $\alpha<0$, the steady states do not reflect the non-equilibrium nature of the dynamics.
-Travelling patterns appear for $\alpha > 0$, when the particles at the present time interact attractively, while they interact repulsively with a past version of themselves.
-Another useful perspective is that when the feedback reinforces the dynamics imposed by $\mu$, bulk phases are found.
+\cref{eq:CahnHilliardDelay} is solved in a square domain with periodic boundary conditions using pseudo-spectral methods (details in~\cref{sec:MetNumerics}).
+As summarised in \cref{fig:DynStates}(e), for large enough $\tau_d$, dynamical patterns in the steady state are observed only if $a<0$, such that the system undergoes phase separation for $\alpha = 0$.
+The parameters of the free energy in \cref{eq:Mu} are fixed at $a=-1$, $b=1$, and the patterns formed in the system are explored by varying the parameters $\alpha$ and $\tau_d$; see \cref{fig:DynStates} for a summary of the dynamical states.
+Macroscopic phase separation occurs for $\alpha<1$, meaning that in this parameter regime the steady states do not reflect the non-equilibrium nature of the dynamics.
+Travelling patterns appear for $\alpha > 1$ when the particles at the present time interact attractively, while they interact repulsively with a past version of themselves.
+Another useful perspective is that when the feedback reinforces the dynamics imposed by $\mu_{\rm eq}$, bulk phases are found.
 When the feedback from the past competes with the present, coarsening is arrested and moving patterns emerge.